Today: 10:00 AM - 5:00 PM

 This program was prepared by the Maritime Aquarium at Norwalk, Inc.under award NA16SEC0080005 from the Environmental Literacy Grant (ELG) Program of the National Oceanic and Atmospheric Administration (NOAA), U.S. Department of Commerce.
 The statements, findings, conclusions, and recommendations are those of the author(s) and do not necessarily reflect the views of NOAA or the U.S. Department of Commerce.

 A virtual tour of the Aquarium’s exhibits allow students to experience coral reefs, the rainforest, temperate forest, grassland and desert.
 We’ll provide students with close-up views of colorful tropical fish, energetic monkeys, snaggle-toothed caimans, a curious skunk, and more.
 All of these animals are adapted to particular environments dictated in large part by the presence or absence of water.
 Students will draw their own conclusions about the relationship between climate, biomes and habitats, and plant and animal communities.
 50 minutes.

 The Aquarium isn’t just a place to see marine animals up close; it’s also a vibrant science center dedicated to saving wildlife and habitats.
-In this introduction to the strategies and tools of conservation biology, students will learn all about the Aquarium’s conservation work: the questions our scientists are exploring, the problems they are solving, and the strategies and tools they are using to make a difference.
-Behind-the-scenes visits to Aquarium exhibits and up-close views of live animals will bring science to life.
-Students will also learn about professions and specialties involved in conservation and ways the public can participate in protecting wildlife and saving species.
+In this introduction to the strategies and tools of conservation biology, students will learn all about the Aquarium’s conservation work: the questions our scientists are exploring, the problems they are solving, and the strategies they are using, and actions students can take, to make a difference.
 Programs will be scaled to your grade level and may be booked individually or as a series.
 50 minutes.